botlate/Court-Filings-Preprocessing-for-RAG/readme.md

 1. An allegation of duty in a negligence claim (relief: monetary damages)
 2. An allegation of ministerial duty (relief: writ of mandate ordering action)

 If it's negligence against a government entity, there may be immunity.
 If plaintiff isn't also making a mandate claim for that same act, and the government is immune for negligence, the argument might be dead.
-The same text, completely different legal significance.
+Same text, varying legal significance.

 ### Design Principles
 - Use AI for non-discretionary classification only